themisterpaps/colpal/README.md

       .col-a-4{background-color: #00a8cc;}
       .col-a-5{background-color:#4bbfd9;}

-      /*I recomemnd a schema of 5 colors*/
+      /*I recommend a schema of 5 colors*/
    ```
 **Obs:** Please don't forget to respect the order.
  # License